A likelihood-based approach for cure regression models: Data analysis: colon cancer

-This was a national intergroup study (involving Eastern Cooperative Oncology Group, the North Central Cancer Treatment Group, the Southwest Oncology Group, and the Mayo Clinic) to investigate the efficacy of the drugs levamisole and 5FU (fluorouracil) for the treatment of colon cancer following surgery.
-In total, 929 patients with stage C disease were enrolled during the period March 1984 to October 1987, with a maximum follow-up time of approximately nine years.
+We consider a colon cancer dataset (contained in the \texttt{survival} package in \texttt{R}) which was collected as part of a well-known national intergroup randomized controlled trial (involving Eastern Cooperative Oncology Group, the North Central Cancer Treatment Group, the Southwest Oncology Group, and the Mayo Clinic).
+The aim of the study was to investigate the efficacy of the drugs levamisole and 5FU for the treatment of colon cancer following surgery; relapse-free survival was the outcome variable of interest, i.e., time from randomization until the earlier of cancer relapse or death.
+In total, 929 patients with stage C disease enrolled during the period March 1984 to October 1987, with a maximum follow-up time of nine years.
 These patients were randomized to the following treatments: observation (control / reference group), levamisole, and a combined treatment of levamisole and 5FU.
 In addition to the treatment variable, a variety of binary covariates were recorded (reference categories are shown first): days since surgery, $\{\le20,>20\}$; sex, $\{\text{female},\text{male}\}$; obstruction of colon by tumour, $\{\text{no},\text{yes}\}$; adherence to nearby organs, $\{\text{no},\text{yes}\}$; depth of invasion, $\{\text{submucosa or muscular layer} ,\text{serosa}\}$; positive lymph nodes, $\{\le4,>4\}$.
-Furthermore, the age of the patient was also recorded, and we use a mean-centered version (the mean age is 59.75 years).
+Furthermore, the age of the patient was recorded, and we use a mean-centered version (mean age is 59.75 years).
 See \citet{moertel:1990} for further details.
+This dataset is a candidate for cure analysis based on its Kaplan-Meier (KM) curve which has a clear plateau at approximately 40\% (Figure \ref{fig:kmcurves}).

-The estimated cure parameters are shown in Table \ref{tab:colon}.
-We first consider the results for our unpenalized approach.
-The effect of the levamisole treatment does not significantly increase the cure probability (compared with a patient receiving no treatment), while the combination of levamisole with 5FU does; indeed, the odds of being cured for this latter treatment are $2.56$ ($=\exp(0.94)$) with 95\% confidence interval given by $(1.48,5.64)$.
-The effect of all other covariates is to reduce the cure probability, albeit sex is not statistically significant, and obstruction and adherence are only just significant at the 10\% level.
-The results for \texttt{smcure} are broadly similar, apart from the fact that adherence is statistically significant.
+We estimate the cure parameters using our proposed procedure and, for comparison, apply \texttt{smcure}.
+We use a Cox model with all covariates for $\widehat S_C$ in our approach and for $\widehat S_{T_0}$ in \texttt{smcure}, and a logistic regression cure model in both cases; confidence intervals and p-values are produced using bootstrapping.
+We also carry out variable selection using the adaptive lasso where covariates are standardized for variable selection, after which the estimates are transformed back to correspond to the original scale.
+See Table \ref{tab:colon}.